 - National Heritage List

-- Commonwealth Heritage List, and
+- Commonwealth Heritage List

-- the Register of the National Estate.
+- Register of the National Estate.

 Various non-government organisations also maintain lists of heritage places, including the National Trust in each state.